FIWARE-Ops/FIWARE-Legal/docs/PersonalDataProtectionPolicy.md

 **c) Where you have given your consent (Art.
 6 (1) point (a) GDPR)**

-Where you have given us your consent to process your personal data for specific purposes (e.g. signing up for a newsletter), the processing of this data based on your consent is legitimate.
+Where you have given us your consent to process your personal data for specific purposes (e.g., signing up for a newsletter), the processing of this data based on your consent is legitimate.
 The consent can be revoked at any time.
 Please note that such revocation of consent only applies from the time of revocation onwards.
 Any processing that had taken place before that time is not affected.